 Small independent producers and operators with little overhead, lower labor prices, and smaller infrequent rental prices can still turn a profit, and operate during a downturn.
 They can swim where the big fish can’t and acquire the assets that are uneconomic for the big fish to operate.
 (Meanwhile, the major oil companies will stay, but their profit margins and deployable capital will likely shrink.)

 By investing in the well, you can negotiate deals that make sense under the new projected price of oil.
 Direct investing in oil wells allows you to profit in a much wider range of oil prices than when you invest in traditional, publicly traded oil and gas investments.
 With our platform, you have direct control.
 If oil prices surge, you make a windfall; if they don’t, you still can profit.

+In any investing, there’s risk.
+While you can review data, create a plan and account for contingencies, you’ll always want to diversify your investments.
 In any price environment, we recommend investing in more than one well.
-That’s why we allow smaller buy-ins with top-tier operators so you can increase your odds of having a well hit it big.
-No matter how oil prices fluctuate, you’re making sure that your diverse portfolio has the best possible chance for success.
+That’s why we allow smaller buy-ins with top-tier operators so you can increase your odds of having a well strike black gold.
+No matter how oil prices fluctuate, you’re making sure that your portfolio has the best possible chance for success.

 But What About Oil Stocks?